agnwinds/python/docs/rst/parameters/Corona.autogen.rst

 **Unit:** None

-**Value:** Any, 0 implies no radial velocity.
+**Values:** Any, 0 implies no radial velocity.

 **Parent(s):**
-  Wind.type_: Selected as one of the choces for this variable
+  :ref:`Wind.type`: Selected as one of the choces for this variable

 **File:** corona.c